AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 ```
  web3.platon.personal.unlockAccount('Your wallet address','Your wallet password',999999);
 ```
-After unlocking successfully, you will see the following information：
+After unlocking it successfully, you will see the following information：
 ```
 ture
 ```